updated from December 11 2025 Myth: Straight men are the only danger to women. **Shayla told me about the male relative she grew up with who was a d

 None of these cases say anything about the morality or worth of gay men as a whole.
 Their historic and contributions can never be denied.
 They stand as honorably and proudly as they are.

-We cannot afford illusions—not when victims are still suffering.
+We cannot afford illusions—not when victims from all walks of life are still suffering.

 **✨ We do not challenge these myths to harm.